fastify/fast-json-stringify/README.md

 #### AnyOf

-`fast-json-stringify` supports anyOf keyword as defined inside JSON schema. *anyOf* must be an array of valid JSON schemas.
-The differents schemas will be tried in this order so `stringify` will be slower the farest the right type is from the start of the array.
+`fast-json-stringify` supports the anyOf keyword as defined by JSON schema. *anyOf* must be an array of valid JSON schemas.
+The different schemas will be tested in the specified order.
+The more schemas `stringify` has to try before finding a match, the slower it will be.

-*anyOf* uses [ajv](https://www.npmjs.com/package/ajv) as a JSON schema validator to find the schema that match the data and this has an impact on performances.
-Use it only as a last resort.
+*anyOf* uses [ajv](https://www.npmjs.com/package/ajv) as a JSON schema validator to find the schema that matches the data.
+This has an impact on performance—only use it as a last resort.

 Example:
 ```javascript